wvanbergen/chunky_png/_drafts/the-value-of-pure-ruby-libraries.md

 title: The value of pure Ruby libraries
 ---

-I started working on ChunkyPNG [early 2010](https://github.com/wvanbergen/chunky_png/commit/aa8a9378eedfc02aa1d0d1e05c313badc76594a7).
-At the time, my employer [Floorplanner](http://www.floorplanner.com) was struggling with memory leaks and stability issues of [RMagick](http://www.imagemagick.org/RMagick/doc/), the Ruby wrapper aorund [ImageMagick](http://www.imagemagick.org/).
-Because our needs were pretty simple (saving a stream of pixels into a PNG files), I thought I could write a simple library to do that for us, so we could get rid of RMagick.
-Not much later, ChunkyPNG was born.
+In late 2009, my employer at the time &mdash; [Floorplanner](http://www.floorplanner.com) &mdash; was struggling with memory leaks and stability issues of [RMagick](http://www.imagemagick.org/RMagick/doc/), the Ruby wrapper around the image manipulation library [ImageMagick](http://www.imagemagick.org/).
+Because we only needed a small subset of RMagick's functionality, I decided to write a simple library so we could get rid of RMagick.
+Not much later, [ChunkyPNG was born](https://github.com/wvanbergen/chunky_png/commit/aa8a9378eedfc02aa1d0d1e05c313badc76594a7).

-Even though ChunkyPNG has grown in scope and complexity, it still is a pure Ruby library.
-Initially, this was purely for practical reasons: I had no idea how to write Ruby C extensions.
-Performance was not an important concern for the problem at hand, and wasn't RMagick being a C extension not the cause of the memory leaks?
+Even though ChunkyPNG has grown in scope and complexity to cover the entire PNG standard, it still is a "pure Ruby" library: all of the code is Ruby, and it doesn't have any dependencies besides Ruby itself.
+Initially, this was purely for practical reasons: I knew Ruby wasn't the fastest language in the world, but I had no idea how to write Ruby C extensions.
+Performance was not an important concern for the problem at hand, and was RMagick being a C extension not the cause of its memory leaks?
 By writing pure Ruby, I could get results faster and let the Ruby interpreter do the hard work of managing memory for me. <sup>[1]</sup>

 ### Performance becomes important

-As ChunkyPNG turned into a more full implementation of the PNG standard, more people started using it for a broader set of problems.
-Performance becomes more important.
-I put a decent effort into optimizing the [memory efficiency]({% post_url 2010-01-14-memory-efficiency-when-using-ruby %}) and [performance]({% post_url 2010-01-17-ode-to-array-pack-and-string-unpack %}) of the library, with some noticable gains for both.
+Mostly as a learning project, I ended up implementing the entire PNG standard.
+This made the library suitable for a broader set of problems, and more people started using it.
+Performance then became more important.
+I put a decent effort into optimizing the memory efficiency by [optimizing storing pixels in memory]({% post_url 2010-01-14-memory-efficiency-when-using-ruby %}), and I boosted performance by [short-circuiting the PNG encoding routine using Array#pack]({% post_url 2010-01-17-ode-to-array-pack-and-string-unpack %}).

-However, it becomes clear that there are limits on how far you can push performance in Ruby.
+Even though these efforts resulted in sizable improvements, it became clear that there are limits on how far you can push performance in Ruby.
 The fact that I am implementing a library that by nature requires a lot of memory and computation is not going to change.

 So what are the options?
-I could start telling people asking for more performance to use RMagick instead.
-But that is not going to happen after all my ImageMagick bashing. <sup>[2]</sup> In the end, I would have to do some C programming.
+I could recommend people asking for more performance to use RMagick instead.
+But that is not going to happen after all my ImageMagick bashing. <sup>[2]</sup> In the end, I had to roll up my sleeves and program some C.

 ### Being pure Ruby is a feature